-Downtown Business Improvement District Implementation
+Downtown Improvement District Implementation

-Downtown Business Improvement District Implementation
+Downtown Improvement District Implementation

+The City of Asheville launched a Request for Proposals (RFP) process on September 20, 2024 to select an operator.
 (View the archived RFP in the documents section at the bottom of this webpage.)

 Prior to releasing the RFP, the City sought input from those who live, work and visit downtown, to help further shape the service needs and priorities for the district based on the following focus areas: